Nazario Benavídez: Death

 On 19 September 1858 Benavídez was arrested on a charge of sedition.

 On the night of 22/23 October 1858 a group of his supporters stormed the council building where Benavídez had been confined.
 While they were trying to break in, three members of the guard went to the room where he was being held.
 Benavídez fought them despite the heavy iron fetters on his feet, and killed one man, but a sword was thrust through his body and he took two shots to the chest.
 He was dragged from the cell, half dead and almost naked, and thrown from the building to the balustrade of the square, where a group of officers finished him off with sword thrusts.

 Sarmiento, who had been an enemy of Benavídez during his life, wrote of him in 1888 that he had ruled with moderation and no blood had been shed by his government.

 He had earlier written that Benavídez had a cool personality, and it was owing to him that San Juan had suffered less than other places.

 He had a good heart, was tolerant, was not disturbed by envy, was patient and tenacious.

 The brutal assassination of Benavidez, attributed to Urquiza's opponents in Buenos Aires, was one of the factors that led to the Battle of Cepeda on 23 October 1859, followed by the Pact of San José de Flores in which Buenos Aires was brought back into the federation.

+Political views

+Benavídez death was seen as an sacrifice by liberalism.